amogomay/LITA-Class-Documentation/README.md

 # LITA_Class_Documentation
-A documentation of my first project in Data Analysis with Incubator Hub.
+## A documentation of my first project in Data Analysis with Incubator Hub.

+### Project Title: Data Entry using Excel